cocos/cocos-docs/en/asset/cache-manager.md

 ### Uploading resources to a remote server

-When the package is too large, it is necessary to upload resources to a remote server, please configure the Asset Bundle where the resources are located as a remote package.
+When the package is too large (in size), it is necessary to upload resources to a remote server and configure the Asset Bundle where the resources are located as a remote package.
 Next, taking the WeChat Mini Game as an example, and look at the specific steps:

 1. Reasonably allocate resources, configure the resource folder that needs to be managed modularly as Asset Bundles, and check **Is Remote Bundle**.
 For additional details, please refer to the [Configure Asset Bundle](./bundle.md#configuration) documentation.